letelescope/ascom-flat-panel/README.md

 #### Warning - Firmware calibrarion

 The firmware needs to be calibrated.
-At first boot the leds will flash to indicate.
+At first boot the leds will flash to indicate that.

-Disconnect te servo from the mecanical assembly.
+Disconnect the servo from the mecanical assembly.
 Then from the IDE conenct to the board and using the Arduino serial monitor send (type) the "command"

 ```
 COMMAND:CALIBRATION_RUN